joeyoropesa-dev/trickystore-addon/README.md

 3. [Get-Keybox](https://github.com/joeyoropesa-dev/trickystore-addon#get-keybox-implementation-wip) for getting valid keybox.xml files after each boot as soon the internet connection is established

 ## To-do list
-~~1.
-Getting non-revoked valid keybox.xml files in-real-time (as soon you get connected to the internet after each boot)~~ Done :)
+1. ~~Getting non-revoked valid keybox.xml files in-real-time (as soon you get connected to the internet after each boot)~~ Done :)

 2. Python support

 3. You tell me :)

 ## Requirements